reMRKableDev/5-day-coding-challenge/README.md

 ## How To Start
 1. Fork this repo and start the different challenges listed below.
 2. You can choose to use Codepen or make seperate repos for each project.
 3. Make sure you log your process everyday.
-You can create a log.md file and update with progress & links.
+Use the [log.md](https://github.com/reMRKableDev/5-day-coding-challenge/blob/master/log.md) file and update with progress & links.

 ## Challenges
 ### Day 1